ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
    - Play-off 1: 11 beatmaps
-   - Play-off 2: 14 beatmaps
-   - Round of 32: 14 beatmaps
+   - Play-off 2 and Round of 32: 14 beatmaps
-   - Round of 16: 16 beatmaps
+   - Round of 16 and Quarterfinals: 16 beatmaps
-   - Quarterfinals: 16 beatmaps
-   - Semifinals: 18 beatmaps
-   - Finals: 18 beatmaps
-   - Grand Finals: 18 beatmaps
+   - Semifinals, Finals, and Grand Finals: 18 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for all maps are Hidden, Fade In, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.